 Public meetings were held on June 17, 2015 in Lead, South Dakota, June 18, 2015 in Rapid City, South Dakota, and June 24, 2015 in Batavia, Illinois.

-For more information on the environment assessment, please visit this webpage.
+For more information on the environmental assessment, please visit this webpage.